 Your medical records do not match your statements and testimony

 SSA puts a great deal of emphasis on medical records, and they will want to see consistency between what is in those records and what you verbally tell them about your condition.
 It will raise a big red flag if you do not convey the same information as your records indicate.

 You move slowly in responding to requests for additional medical records

 If you are initially rejected, chances are additional records will be required if you plan to file an appeal.
 It is critical to note that you only have 65 days to file an appeal.
 And an emergency on your part does not necessarily make for an emergency on the part of those who hold your medical records.
 It can sometimes take weeks to get important files from all of your medical providers.
 Act immediately and assume you’ll need a long lead time to get what you need.

-If you refuse to give the SSA permission to gather your medical files, or you don’t show up for consultative exams, you will be denied for benefits.
-Do whatever is asked of you to give you the best chance for approval.
+If you refuse to give the Social Security office permission to gather your medical files, or you don’t show up for your consultative exam, you will be denied for benefits.
+Do whatever is asked of you to give your disability case the best chance for approval.